3d Modularity Revisited: Mock Invariants and Vertex Algebras

 \subsection{Cone Vertex Algebras}

 It is well-known that from an integral lattice $L$ one can construct a Lie algebra and the Lie algebra module $V_L$, which has the structure of vertex algebra and is moreover a vertex operator algebra when $L$ is positive definite.
 We will now briefly describe how one can associate a vertex operator algebra to a positive-definite cone in a lattice of indefinite signature.
-We will skip many details and simply refer to \cite{cheng2022cone} (\S2, \S3) for a full account of these cone algebras.
+We will skip many details and simply refer to \cite{cheng2022cone} (\S2, \S3) for a more detailed account of these cone algebras, mostly based on the treatment of \cite{duncan2017umbral}.
 For a cone $C\subset L$ with $0\in C$ that is closed under addition, the submodule $V_C$ of $V_L$ generated by elements corresponding to $\lambda\in C$ has the structure of a sub-vertex algebra of $V_L$, with the same conformal element.
-Furthermore, $V_C$ has the structure of vertex operator algebra when the lattice linear form is positive definite when restricted to $C$.
+Furthermore, $V_C$ has the structure of vertex operator algebra when the lattice bilinear form is positive definite when restricted to $C$.
 Given $\gamma\in L\otimes_\ZZ \QQ$, for any $C'\subset L+\gamma$ such that $C'+C\subset C'$, the corresponding $V_{C'}$ can be endowed with the structure of a twisted module over $V_C$.

 Suppose that the cone

 for some $\ssd_{i}\in L$ is such a positive-definite subset of $L$.
 Then $V_P$ has a vertex operator algebra structure.
 Given a generating set $\{\boldsymbol{\varepsilon}_1,\dots, \boldsymbol{\varepsilon}_{{\operatorname{rk}(L)}}\}$ of $L$ and $\sa^+=\sum_i a_i \boldsymbol{\varepsilon}_i$, $\sa=(a_1,\dots, a_{\operatorname{rk}(L)}) \in \QQ^{\operatorname{rk}(L)}$, define $\sa^- =-\sa^+ + \sum_i \boldsymbol{\varepsilon}_i$ and note that $C'+P\subset C'$ when $C'=P+\sa^\pm$.
 The twisted module of $V_P$ that will be the main object of interest here is \be V_\sa := V_{\sa^++P} \oplus V_{\sa^-+P} . \ee As usual, this twisted module is simply a module when $\sa^+, \sa^- \in L^\ast$ are in the dual lattice.